 New York Ship had more than 35,000 workers at one point, making it one of the largest employers in the area during that time.

 The company’s influence on residents in the area was so vital that the Camden County Historical Society created an exhibit known as “In Harms Ways: New York Shipbuilding in WW II” that opened to the public in 2001.

 Part of the exhibit includes an oral history told by recorded interviews with former workers who are now mostly in their 80s and 90s.
 New York Ship ceased operations in 1967 and today is part of the Port of Camden.

 Poor ventilation and a lack of respiratory protective gear at shipyards during the World War II era placed shipyard workers at a particularly high risk of being exposed to asbestos.
 New York Ship was no exception.

 The presence of asbestos in ship equipment at New York Ship exposed many workers.
 It can take 15-60 years for mesothelioma or lung cancer from asbestos exposure to develop.
 Many former New York Ship workers have developed mesothelioma.
-Navy veterans stationed on ships and aircraft carriers constructed by New York Ship were also exposed to asbestos and have developed mesothelioma and lung cancer.

 Former shipyard workers experiencing symptoms such as breathing problems, unusual weight loss, and/or coughing up blood should see a physician immediately.
 Treatment options diminish as the stages of mesothelioma advance, so a prompt diagnosis is ideal.